WVAU: The Constitution

 Impeachment

-In the case of impeachment, WVAU will hold a standard election process to fill the position of General Manager.
+In the case of impeachment, WVAU will hold a standard election process to fill the position.

 Belligerence clause

-Any WVAU member at any public event (including WVAU sponsored events, parties or school function), behaving in a drunk and disorderly way, making others feel uncomfortable, or hurting others, can be subject to disciplinary action if deemed necessary by the executive board.
-This can result in a strike or greater severity measure depending on the consensus of the executive board.
+Any WVAU member at any public event (including WVAU sponsored events, parties or school function), behaving in a drunk and disorderly way, making others feel uncomfortable, or hurting others, will be subject to disciplinary action if deemed necessary by the executive board.
+This can result in a strike or greater severity measure, depending on the consensus of the executive board.
+Non-members in the studio or at WVAU-affiliated events are subject to this clause in a case of belligerence–meaning disorderly, aggressive, threatening, or causing discomfort in any way.

 Constitutional Amendment Process